-By establishing reasonable application fees to augment the Program's general fund appropriation, MDE will be able to restore the Program's workforce and provide a more efficient and effective application review process for the regulated community.
-Once this restoration has occurred, MDE expects that the Wetlands and Waterways Program will be able to (1) consistently meet its statutory 45-day application completion review; (2) shorten the plan review and approval backlog to less than one week; (3) assure at least one pre-application meeting per project, if requested by the applicant; (4) devote resources to additional streamlining/customer service efforts; (5) provide additional field inspection and follow-up on wetland mitigation projects; and (6) participate in special workgroups that meet on a regular basis and deal with permitting issues, and resource management and restoration in specific counties or municipalities.
+The reasonable application fees established by the law has enabled MDE to augment the Program's general fund appropriation, restore the Program's workforce, and provide a more efficient and effective application review process for the regulated community.
+The restoration of the Program's workforce has paid real dividends to the regulated community.
+The Wetlands and Waterways Program has been able to (1) consistently meet its statutory 45-day application completion review; (2) shorten the plan review and approval backlog; (3) assure at least one pre-application meeting per project, if requested by the applicant; (4) devote resources to additional streamlining/customer service efforts; (5) provide additional field inspection and follow-up on wetland mitigation projects; and (6) participate in special workgroups that meet on a regular basis and deal with permitting issues, and resource management and restoration in specific counties or municipalities.